dkumar2701/mybots/README.md

 TO RUN THE CODE:
 Run the _runRandomBody.py_ file.
 This creates a new solution class of ID 0 (a random robot) and plays a simulation for this robot.
 This assignment does not include evolution, so each time this file is run, a new random robot is created

 My code is primarily in the solution.py and node.py files, and correspond to the SOLUTION class (which creates a random robot) and the NODE class (which creates a random link, this readme will use NODE and link interchangeably).
-Code for the rest of the files was completed following the ludobots tutorials at www.reddit.com/r/ludobots.
+Code for the rest of the files was completed following the ludobots tutorials at www.reddit.com/r/ludobots and pyrosim was used for robot simulations.

 Below is a diagram showing conceptually how these brains and bodies are connected:
 ![Long image 02-20-2023 17 31](https://user-images.githubusercontent.com/68355843/220213085-07b2da2f-8ddd-428a-8910-ea943626556f.jpg)